Features to Consider When Recovering Data from NAS QNAP TL-D400S at Home

 It is important to consult the documentation and specifications of your specific QNAP NAS model to understand the performance and limitations of different RAID levels supported by the device.
 Additionally, factors such as the number and type of hard drives used, the network infrastructure, and the workload on the NAS can also impact the overall performance.

-Although NAS TL-D400S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TL-D400S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view